Exclusive: Neiman Marcus to file for bankruptcy as soon as this week - sources

 The bankruptcy filing could come within days, though the timing could slip, the sources said.
 Neiman Marcus skipped millions of dollars in debt payments last week, including one that only gave the company a few days to avoid a default.

 Neiman Marcus’ borrowings total about $4.8 billion, according to credit ratings firm Standard & Poor’s.
-Some of this debt is the legacy of its $6 billion leveraged buyout in 2013 by its owners, private equity firm Ares Management Corp (ARES.N) and Canada Pension Plan Investment Board (CPPIB).
+Some of this debt is the legacy of its $6 billion leveraged buyout in 2013 by its owners, private equity firm Ares Management Corp and Canada Pension Plan Investment Board (CPPIB).

 The sources requested anonymity because the bankruptcy preparations are confidential.
 Neiman Marcus and Ares declined to comment, while CPPIB representatives did not immediately respond to requests for comment.

 Other department store operators that have also had to close their stores are battling to avoid Neiman Marcus’ fate.
-Macy’s Inc (M.N) and Nordstrom Inc (JWN.N) have been rushing to secure new financing, such as by borrowing against some of their real estate.
+Macy’s Inc and Nordstrom Inc have been rushing to secure new financing, such as by borrowing against some of their real estate.
 J.C.
-Penney Co Inc (JCP.N) is contemplating a bankruptcy filing as a way to rework its unsustainable finances and save money on looming debt payments, Reuters reported last week.
+Penney Co Inc is contemplating a bankruptcy filing as a way to rework its unsustainable finances and save money on looming debt payments, Reuters reported last week.

 A bankruptcy filing would be a grim milestone that Neiman Marcus has spent the last few years trying to avoid.
 It pushed out due dates on its financial obligations last year in a restructuring deal with some creditors, though the transactions added to Neiman Marcus’ interest expenses.